 If you don't own an ironing board, a table or a countertop can do the job.
 It's preferable to place a cover cloth over the counter or ironing board.
 Make sure; the cover is clean before ironing any garments.

 It doesn't take much longer for an iron to get heated.
 So, its better to get everything prepared before turning it on.
 Collect all the clothes that need ironing.
 Set up the ironing board and keep a water spray bottle near you for fabrics like cotton.
 Keep a spare but clean piece of damp cloth to place over delicate clothing.
 It’s better to use a steam iron rather than a dry one, to get the best results.
+You can also use steam generator iron, if your clothes fabric is thick and heavy or cotton type.

 Sort out clothes based on fabric type: